agharley/sustdev/part-1-conceptual-challenge/index.md

-# Part 1: Sustainable Development as a Conceptual Challenge
+# Part I: Sustainable Development as a Conceptual Challenge

-This section explores the major conceptual challenges in defining and pursuing sustainable development.
+Part I of this course explores the major conceptual challenges in defining and pursuing sustainable development.

 ---